svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 ```

 The next `struct`, called `tokenizer_char_stream` exists with the
-purpose of making code reuse between the tokenizer for plain string
+purpose of making code reuse between the tokenizer for plain strings
 and compressed strings better.
 It is an abstracted representation of a
 stream of characters that we can `peek` into, `drop` from and so on.